Kramers Nodal Line Metals: Introduction

 Furthermore, KNLMs can be regarded as the parent states of KWSs.
-When the mirror or roto-inversion symmetries are broken, the degeneracies of the KNLs are lifted, and the touching points of the Fermi surfaces will generally be gapped out.
-In the case of spindle Fermi surfaces, the two spin-split Fermi surfaces are separated (Fig.~\ref{fig:fig1}a) and carry a net Chern number on each Fermi surface, as shown in Fig.~\ref{fig:fig1}a.
-In the case of octdong Fermi surfaces, the two Fermi pockets detach from each other (Fig.~\ref{fig:fig1}c), and Kramers Weyl points are generated in both pockets.
+When the mirror or roto-inversion symmetries are broken, the degeneracies of the KNLs are lifted, and the touching points of the Fermi surface will generally be gapped out and a KNLM becomes a KWS.
+More specifically, breaking achiral crystal symmetries causes a spindle Fermi surface (Fig.~\ref{fig:fig1}b) to split into two Fermi pockets as shown in Fig.~\ref{fig:fig1}a, and each Fermi pocket carries a net Chern number.
+In the case of an octdong Fermi surface (Fig.~\ref{fig:fig1}b), the two Fermi pockets detach from each other and Kramers Weyl points are generated in both pockets, as shown in Fig.~\ref{fig:fig1}c.
 For illustration, we demonstrate how an isolated Kramers Weyl point near the Fermi energy can be created by breaking the mirror symmetry through strain in BiTeI with a spindle Fermi surface and how this Kramers Weyl point can be detected through the quantized circular photogalvanic effect \cite{Moore}.

 From this work, together with the discovery of KWSs, we conclude that all non-centrosymmetric crystals with SOC are topological in nature.
-They are either KWSs or KNLMs.
+They can be either KWSs or KNLMs.